F88/promidas/lib/store/docs/USAGE.md

 ## Overview

-`PrototypeMapStore` is an in-memory snapshot store for `NormalizedPrototype[]` that provides:
+`PrototypeInMemoryStore` is an in-memory snapshot store for `NormalizedPrototype[]` that provides:

 - O(1) lookups by numeric prototype ID.